openbsd/src/gnu/llvm/llvm/docs/NewPassManager.rst

   // InstSimplifyPass is a function pass FPM.addPass(InstSimplifyPass());

-If you want add a loop pass that runs on all loops in a function to a ``FunctionPassManager``, the loop pass must be wrapped in a function pass adaptor that goes through all the loops in the function and runs the loop pass on each one.
+If you want to add a loop pass that runs on all loops in a function to a ``FunctionPassManager``, the loop pass must be wrapped in a function pass adaptor that goes through all the loops in the function and runs the loop pass on each one.